PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 #### Metadata search
 The app includes a search bar, to filter geofences based on their metadata entries, which consists of a selection of the metadata category and a text field to enter a search string.

-When the search button is pressed, a GET request is sent to the backend containing the category as well as the search term, to the endpoint _/geoFences/search?searchTerm=\${searchTerm}&metadataCategory=${category}_, which returns a collection of all geofences that fit the search.\
+When the search button is pressed, a GET request is sent to the backend containing the category as well as the search term, to the endpoint _/geoFences/search?searchTerm=\${searchTerm}&metadataCategory=${category}_, which returns a collection of all geofences that fit the search.
+The actual search process is handled on the backend.\
-The React state is then updated to include the returned geofences, and only these geofences are shown in the user interface.
+The React state is then updated to include the returned geofences, and only these geofences are displayed in the user interface.

 ### Geofence locking